On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Experiments

-We evaluated the attack performance on four real-world datasets with diverse characteristics and application domains.
-All experiments use the same base parameters ($n$, $m$, $k$, $m_0$, $\alpha$) as the synthetic data experiments.
-Each experiment is repeated $20$ times to calculate the mean and variance of the FDR and power.
-We consider four popular datasets: Shuttle, Credit Card, KDDCup99, and Mammography (see data descriptions and one more experiment in Appendix~\ref{app:exp} due to space limitations).

-\paragraph{Experiment~2: Real-world data with RF models.} We evaluated both oracle and surrogate attack performance in the five real-world datasets using identical RF architectures for both score functions, with attack size $m_a=200$.
+{\bf Experiment~2: Real-world data with RF models.} We evaluated both oracle and surrogate attack performance on the four real-world datasets using identical RF architectures for both score functions, with attack size $m_a=200$.
 This allows us to compare attack effectiveness across different real-world data characteristics.
 We compare the boundary attack with our default HSJA under both oracle and surrogate attack schemes, using identical RF architectures for both score functions with $m_a=200$.
-The result shows that our oracle and surrogate attack schemes and decision-based algorithms (HopSkipJump and Boundary) can significantly increase the FDR in comparison to the original FDR.
+The result shows that our oracle and surrogate attack schemes and decision-based algorithms (HSJA and Boundary) can significantly increase the FDR in comparison to the original FDR.
+We also report the simulation with $m_a=10$ for the surrogate method with Boundary attack in Table~IV.